lapinek/platform-scripting/README.AM.md

 >
 > http://openam.example.com:8080/openam/ui-admin/#realms/%2FTest/scripts/edit/d22f9a0c-426a-4466-b95e-d0f125b0d5fa

-This means that if you want to apply different access token modification in a (sub)realm, you'll need to create a separate script of the OAuth2 Access Token Modification type for doing so.
+This means that if you want to apply a different access token modification in a (sub)realm, you'll need to create a separate script of the OAuth2 Access Token Modification type for doing so.

 Application of this script type is described in [AM 7 > OAuth 2.0 Guide > Modifying the Content of Access Tokens](https://backstage.forgerock.com/docs/am/7/oauth2-guide/modifying-access-tokens-scripts.html).